-Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), Cape St Francis
+Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), Cape Town

 SANCCOB is a registered non-profit organisation (NPO 003-134) whose primary objective is to reverse the decline of seabird populations through the rescue, rehabilitation and release of ill, injured, abandoned and oiled seabirds – especially endangered species like the African penguin.